Mikaela/mikaela.github.io/pages/discuss.markdown

     or in other words passes the so-called toaster test.
 It does self-describe as _A minimal Matrix chat client, focused on performance, offline functionality, and broad browser support_, which it redeems.
+  - Good luck to users of either [dendrite.matrix.org or matrix.org for entering captchas in Matrix clients.](https://github.com/matrix-org/matrix.org/issues/1314)

 ## And on transports, relays and bridges